 By the way, in keeping with the FFMQ review, I have to highlight the official art that was cropped to create Biggs and Wedge’s character portraits.
 Pretty badass for some runaway Star Wars cameos.

-The town itself was full of the kind of fantastic detail-work you see in late SNES projects, like steam pipes and cobblestone.
-There, we were attacked by the guards and their dogs, noting that, in-battle, the guards looked even more like demons than the Palamecian army’s demons in the original FFII, and the dogs more giant monsters than any rottweiler.
+The town itself was full of the kind of fantastic detail-work you see in late SNES projects, seen on the steam pipes and cobblestone.
+There, we were attacked by the guards and their dogs, noting that, in-battle, the guards looked even more like demons than the Palamecian army’s soldiers in the original FFII, and the dogs more giant monsters than any rottweiler.
 Don’t want to make us feel guilty about attacking the neutrals, Square?
 I think you lost your shot at that after we murdered Rydia’s mother, burned down her town, and in another game when we brutally euthanized our only friend so she wouldn’t turn into a medusa, but fine, take your time.
 Unfortunately for the Narshites, the Magitek armour gave our party special beam attacks that made them pretty much unbeatable even if the armour didn’t really work as armour.
 Yes, oddly enough your HP and defence is still based on the pilot’s equipment, and not the giant robot they happen to be sitting in.
 Even worse, the pilots’ equipment looked like it came out of Ceodore’s armoury: trashier than anything the game ever actually sells.
 Can you imagine the briefing?
 “Off to war with you, here’s your giant mech suit, proton beam and leather helmet.”
 Thanks assholes.
 At least our offence was good.
 The Narshites even acknowledged they were in trouble: the pause of hesitation after we wiped out their dogs before they went in a suicide charge was great animation work compared to the nonsense dances of FFIV.